niklasbuschmann/contrast/about.md

 ## What I Do

-Despite being deeply immersed in STEM, I also love to engage my right hemisphere.
+Despite being deeply immersed in STEM, I feel as though I'm an inherently creative person.
 You might find me playing or creating music when I'm not doodling or designing.

 In an effort to avoid withering away into dust, I also spend time bouldering and playing all kinds of racquet sports.